cassgtz/comps-code/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make any changes.\
 You may also see any lint errors in the console.

 ### `npm test`